 Completed in 1970, RiverBrink Art Museum needed a retrofit to become accessible to all.
 To achieve this purpose as quickly and efficiently as possible, complete accessibility to all three floors of the museum was divided into three phases:

 Phase One – construction of a ramp and landing pad complemented by concrete parking pad for offloading wheelchairs and other mobility aids.
 Automatic door through side entrance.
 Door widening from reception into main exhibition spaces on main floor.
 Electronic accessibility through technology to enable all visitors accessibility to entire collection and to view exhibitions on upper and lower floors.

-Phase Two – installation of an elevator which would allow physical accessibility to all three floors.
+Phase Three – installation of an elevator which would allow physical accessibility to all three floors.

 RiverBrink would like to acknowledge and thank the following funders who have generously provided financial support: